CV Hub

 • YAML-based Single Source of Truth for all resume data

-• Multi-language support with fallback chain
+• Multi-language support with a graceful fallback chain

 • Automated document generation (PDF via Playwright, DOCX/TXT via docx.js)